NHSDigital/software-engineering-quality-framework/practices/observability.md

   * It may also be worth considering free and open source alternatives such as [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).
   * Ensure the retention timescales for monitoring data are known and the implications understood.
   * Where using ephemeral infrastructure, observability of recently-destroyed infrastructure must be available.
-  * Consider client-side observability tools as well, in particular for client-side observability of browser-based services to provide what is called End User Monitoring.
+  * Consider client-side observability tools as well, in particular for client-side observability of browser-based services to provide [end user (or "real user") monitoring](https://en.wikipedia.org/wiki/Real_user_monitoring).
 * Monitoring should be supported by **application logs** and possibly distributed **tracing**.
 These will help diagnose the cause if something goes wrong.
   * Logs should be easily accessible and searchable in a log aggregation system.
   * Agree log levels (e.g. DEBUG, INFO, ERROR) and use them consistently.